-Jan Borchers is a graduate student in the Anand group.
+Jan Borchers is a sixth year graduate student in the Anand group.
 She joined the Anand group in November 2016.
 She has a Bachelor of Science in Chemistry from Iowa State University and a Bachelor of Science in Business Management from George Mason University in Fairfax, VA.
 Jan is currently working on developing an approach to obtain voltammetric information from wireless electrodes.
 She is further working with undergraduate, Claire Campbell, to develop a means to amplify their signal.
 Jan has mentored 7 undergraduates in the Anand Group.
 In her free time, Jan likes to spend time with family and to travel to new places.

 Aparna received her B.Sc.
 (Hons.) and master’s in chemistry from Gargi College, University of Delhi, India.
-She is a first-year graduate student at the Anand group and will be exploring ion concentration polarization and its applications.
+She is a fourth-year graduate student at the Anand group and will be exploring ion concentration polarization and its applications.
 Aparna loves everything related to music, instruments (including scientific instruments) and art.

-Sommer is a graduate student in the Anand group.
+Sommer is a fifth year graduate student in the Anand group.
 She graduated from the University of Louisiana-Lafayette with an honors baccalaureate degree in chemistry.
 Her research at Iowa State focuses on two different projects 1) developing an electrochemical immunoassay for the diagnosis of Sjogren’s syndrome at the point-of-care and 2) quantifying the isolation of melanoma cells from buffy coat by dielectrophoresis.
 Sommer loves spending time with her husband and daughter, traveling, and reading in her free time.

-I am currently a Freshman majoring in Biosystems Engineering with a minor in Biology on the Pre-Health track.
+I am currently a sophomore majoring in Biosystems Engineering with a minor in Biology on the Pre-Health track.
 I am excited to be working on a part of the COVID diagnostics project!
 Other than research, I enjoy volunteering, traveling, performing cultural dances, and being involved with ISU’s Chapter of the Society of Women Engineers!

 My name is Quinlan and I am a chemical engineering undergraduate and research assistant in the Anand group lab.
 I am working with DEP, microfluidic devices, and the lateral flow assay project for COVID-19 testing.
 I love thrifting, reading, and any sport I can play outdoors with a group of friends!
 My goal is to start my own project and experiments, or to work as an engineer for a company specializing in chemical research and development.